-Coal India Limited (CIL) is an India-based coal mining company, which is engaged in the production and sale of coal.
+Coal India Limited (CIL) is a PSU mining company, engaged in the production and sale of coal.
 The Company offers products, including Coking Coal, Semi Coking Coal, Non-Coking Coal, Washed and Beneficiated Coal, Middlings, Rejects, Coal Fines/Coke Fines, and Tar/Heavy Oil/Light Oil/Soft Pitch.

 Oil & Natural Gas Corporation Ltd.

 Dividend Yield – 7.3%

 ONGC is the largest crude oil and natural gas company in India contributing ~71 percent to Indian domestic production.
 It is a Maharatna PSU and is the most profitable PSU in India.

 As of FY21 crude oil contributed to 70% of the revenue while natural gas and Value Added Products (VAPs) contributed to 17% and 13% respectively.

 Indus Towers Limited is engaged in the business of setting up, operating and maintaining wireless communication towers.
 The Co. has a tower market share of 33% and tenancy market share of 42% which makes it leader in the telecom tower industry in India.